 The workshop was both formally opened and closed by ADB Principal Health Specialist, Dr. Eduardo Banzon and AeHIN Executive Director, Dr. Alvin Marcelo.

-Materials from the workshop may be accessed here.
+Workshop proceedings may be accessed here.

 The Regional Interoperability Workshop organized by AeHIN at the sidelines of the Global Health Research Forum last August 2015 gave birth to the concept of Standards and Interoperability Lab – Asia.
 The regional lab aims to serve as a template of labs in each country that will later form into the Community of Interoperability Labs (COIL).